top of page

 The Museums

-The Issaquah History Museums showcases our area’s history with two historic buildings, the Issaquah Depot Museum (open Saturdays & Sundays, year-round and Fridays, during summer) and Gilman Town Hall Museum (Temporarily Closed).
-Both the Gilman Town Hall Museum and the Issaquah Depot Museum house compelling exhibits that let visitors get a deeper sense of Issaquah’s past, and feature hands-on elements for kids.
+Issaquah History Museums showcases our area’s history in two historic buildings—the Issaquah Depot Museum in the old train depot (open Saturdays & Sundays, year-round and Fridays, in summer) and at the David J. Horrocks Research Center in Gilman Town Hall (by appointment).
+Both the Gilman Town Hall and the Issaquah Depot Museum house compelling stories, artifacts, and information that offer visitors a deeper sense of Issaquah’s past.

 Screen Shot 2022-11-17 at 8.14.51 PM.png